- PhD, Education Sciences, University of Kentucky

 - Content Area Reading & Writing for Elementary School Teachers (Ed 367)

 - Content Area Reading & Writing for High School Teachers (Ed 348)

 - Content Area Reading & Writing for Middle School Teachers (Ed 378)

-- Instructional Practices of Reading for Early Childhood School Teachers (Ed 353)
+- Foundations in Reading for Early Childhood & Elementary School Teachers (Ed 305)

 Jeremy Watts is originally from Wiesbaden, Germany as his father served in the United States Army.
 Jeremy completed an interdisciplinary doctor of philosophy degree in education sciences and educational leadership studies from the University of Kentucky in Lexington, KY.
 He studied teacher retention in rural school districts in Eastern Kentucky while exploring why teachers remained in school districts with high teacher retention and in schools with high teacher satisfaction.
 Jeremy also serves as the division chairman of Teacher Education in the School of Education.